zre7926/RecipeAnalysis/README.md

 | 412 broccoli casserole               | 306168 |        40 |            50969 | 2008-05-30  |         6 |               9 | 768828           |        5 |      194.8 |            5 |

 ### Univariate Analysis
-For an univariate analysis, I examined the distribution of cooking time within the dataset.
+For univariate analysis, I examined the distribution of cooking time within the dataset.
 It seems that the distribution is skewed to the right with the center being around 30-40 minutes.
 <iframe
   src="assets/univariateplot.html"
   width="800"
-  height="400"
+  height="450"
   frameborder="0"
 ></iframe>
-Interesting, there are many outliers.
+I noticed that there are a few outliers.
 In fact, one recipe takes 1 million minutes to cook and it's title is 'how to preserve a husband'.

 ### Bivariate Analysis
+For bivariate analysis, I examined the relationship between cooking time and average rating by plotting a scatter plot of the two columns.
+It seems that most data points are around the top left of the plot, which means high rating and less time.
 <iframe
   src="assets/bivariateplot.html"
   width="1000"
-  height="400"
+  height="450"
   frameborder="0"
 ></iframe>